© 2021 Alachua County Emerging Leaders

 ACEL’s annual mentorship program connects existing leaders to emerging leaders in Alachua County.
 As an initiative of ACEL’s Professional Development Committee, the program was designed by a team that has worked on mentorship programs across the United States, combining best practices and structures from hundreds of mentorship programs.

 During the early years of your career, it can be daunting to consider the dizzying number of directions you could go and the decisions you will have to make.
 You may wonder where to focus your professional development or what skills you will need in the future.
 What are you best at?
 How can you balance your personal life with your professional life?
 The simple act of sitting with someone who has tread that course is invaluable for young professionals as they begin that journey.

 The process is simple.
 Mentors and mentees meet for a mixer to allow everyone to mingle and get to know one another.
 Afterward, they will be paired with their mentor through a mentor-selection process.
-Once matched, each mentor-mentee pair will meet once a month on their own for six months, capped off with a final event.
+Once matched, each mentor-mentee pair will meet approximately once a month on their own for six months, capped off with a final event.

-Applications for mentorship are currently open.
+Applications for mentorship are currently open until 2/29/2020.